George-Ogden/concurrent-language/README.md

 ## Running without `sudo`
 It is possible to build/run without `sudo`.
 To do this, set `USER_FLAG=1` as a Makefile argument.
-## Running with specific number of CPUs
+## Running with a specific number of CPUs
 By default, code will run on the maximum number of CPUs (result of `nproc`).
 Change this by overriding the `NUM_CPUS` environment variable:
 ```bash